ruia/dotfiles/README.md

 > Auto swap power profle depending if the power is connected or not.
 >
 > Usage:
-> 1 - Copy file or edit a loral rule.
+> 1 - Copy file or edit a local rule.
 > 2 - udevadm control --reload-rules
 > 3 - udevadm trigger --attr-match=subsystem=net